Coconut Lentil Curry

 Watch the lentil curry video

 This coconut lentil curry recipe is ridiculously simple to make.
 Five bucks says that you’re going to look at the recipe and think, “No way THIS recipe could be one of the BEST curry recipes.”
 But it is.
 For real.
-It’s so simple to make that we made you a video so you can see just how easy it will be for you to sit down in front of a big bowl of lentil curry.
+It’s so simple to make that we made a video so you can see just how easy it will be to sit down with a big bowl of lentil curry.

 Creamy Coconut Lentil Curry Recipe